Interim Choral Director

 Participate in Sunday services (11:00 a.m.) and additional holiday services during the liturgical year including, but not limited to Christmas Eve, Ash Wednesday, Maundy Thursday, Good Friday, and Easter.

 Rehearse and direct the adult choir (Wednesday evening rehearsals, Sunday mornings, Choir Camp (retreat) and at other times as needed).

-Plan (in coordination with the Senior Pastor and Organist) music for regular worship services and direct contributors (choir, a soloist, organ, ensemble) in collaborative preparation and worship leadership.
+Plan (in coordination with the worship planning team) music for regular worship services and direct contributors (choir, a soloist, organ, ensemble) in collaborative preparation and worship leadership.

 Complete communications and administrative work including arranging for substitute directors when necessary, submitting necessary information for bulletins in a timely fashion as required by the church office, communicating regularly with choir members and staff about rehearsal schedules and special events.

 Bachelor’s degree in music required (Master’s degree is strongly preferred).
 Must demonstrate outstanding proficiency in choral direction.
 Strong interpersonal skills and excellent organizational and record-keeping skills required.

 Please send cover letter and resume to firstname.lastname@example.org.